open-guides/og-aws/README.md

 ### RDS Aurora Gotchas and Limitations

 -	🔸[Aurora is based on MySQL 5.6.10](https://news.ycombinator.com/item?id=12415693) with some cherry-picking of later MySQL features.
 It is missing most 5.7 features as well as some online DDL features introduced in 5.6.17.
-- Aurora uses a proprietary caching system behind the scenes.
-This means query analysis in Aurora can be quite difficult, because there is no way to circumvent the cache.
-SELECT mysql_no_cache does not work in Aurora.

 RDS SQL Server
 --------------